 Elisanne: As previously explained, her STR buffs are invaluable for their potency and high uptime.

-Lily: Her Skill Damage Co-Ability is welcomed, and she can easily maintain 100% HP against Roy.
-May be replaced with Dragonyule Xander if running without standard Xander.
+Summer Estelle: Her Skill Damage Co-Ability is welcomed, and provides even more offensive support to rival Elisanne.
+May be replaced with Lily or Dragonyule Xander if running without standard Xander.

 DY Cleo: Though her DPS is only average, both Energy and Skill Shift buffs help to enhance the Skill 1’s of Xander and Karina.